trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 Schema evolution
 ----------------

-Iceberg and the Iceberg connector support schema evolution, with safe column add, drop, reorder and rename operations, including in nested structures.
+Iceberg supports schema evolution, with safe column add, drop, reorder and rename operations, including in nested structures.
 Table partitioning can also be changed and the connector can still query data created before the partitioning change.